vdhamer/Photo-Club-Hub/.github/README.md

 If you upgrade to a newer build of the app, data stored in the app's internal data storage remains available.

-If needed, Core Data will automatically perform a so-called schema migration if the data structure has changaed.
+If needed, Core Data will automatically perform a so-called schema migration if the data structure has changed.
 If you remove and reinstall the app, any existing CoreData data gets deleted.
-This is standard behavior of Apple's Core Data framework, although the app does its bit so that Core Data can track, for example, renamed properties in a persisted object.
+This is standard behavior of Apple's Core Data framework, although the app does its bit so that Core Data can track, for example, renamed struct types or renamed properties.

 ## Data Privacy